© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 'Chichele College': the remains of the medieval college of Higham Ferrers is a scheduled monument protected by Historic England under reference 1013829.
 View the official record →

-Chichele College is a medieval college founded in 1422 by Henry Chichele, Archbishop of Canterbury, in the market town of Higham Ferrers in Northamptonshire.
+Chichele College is a late medieval ecclesiastical foundation established at Higham Ferrers in Northamptonshire during the fifteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013829.

 'Chichele College': the remains of the medieval college of Higham Ferrers is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013829.